-23. EXECUTION AND SEALING OF LEGAL DEEDS See also standing orders 15(b)(xii) and (xvii).
+23. EXECUTION AND SEALING OF LEGAL DEEDS

-a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution.
+See also standing orders 15(b)(xii) and (xvii).

-Subject to standing order 23(a), any two councillors may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.
+- a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution. - b Subject to standing order 23(a), any two councillors may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.]

-24. COMMUNICATING WITH UNITARY COUNCILLORS
+24. COMMUNICATING WITH DISTRICT AND COUNTY OR UNITARY COUNCILLORS